PyGLImER/PyGLImER/README.md

 ## Documentation
 Documentation will be available on github pages, as soon as this project goes public.
-Right now, the documentation is location in `docs/` as .html.
+Right now, the documentation is location in `./docs/_build/hmtl/`.